peterljq/Data-Structure-C-Language-Exercises/README.md

     Latest Status:
     The Data Structure Part has finished construction.
     C language exercises have been uploaded.
+    A few reference books have been uploaded.
     The answers writen by me will be uploaded recently which may be slightly different from that provided by prof.
 ***
 Brief Introduction
 ----------